-The Depositary or the AIFM may convene a meeting of Unitholders at any time.
-The Depositary must convene such a meeting if requested in writing to do so by the holders of not less than 15% in aggregate of the Units in issue (excluding Units held by the AIFM).
+The Trustee or the AIFM may convene a meeting of Unitholders at any time.
+The Trustee must convene such a meeting if requested in writing to do so by the holders of not less than 15% in aggregate of the Units in issue (excluding Units held by the AIFM).

-All business transacted at a meeting of Unitholders duly convened and held shall be by way of Extraordinary Resolution.
+Business transacted at a meeting of Unitholders duly convened and held shall be by way of Extraordinary Resolution or Ordinary Resolution, as appropriate.

 Not less than fourteen (14) days' notice of every meeting must be given to Unitholders.
 The notice shall specify the place, day and hour of meeting and the terms of the resolution to be proposed.
-A copy of the notice shall be sent by post to the Depositary unless the meeting shall be convened by the Depositary.
+A copy of the notice shall be sent by post to the Trustee unless the meeting shall be convened by the Trustee.
 A copy of the notice shall be sent by post to the AIFM unless the meeting shall be convened by the AIFM.
 The accidental omission to give notice to or the non-receipt of notice by any of the Unitholders shall not invalidate the proceedings at any meeting.

-The quorum shall be Unitholders present in person or by proxy holding or representing at least one tenth in number of the Units for the time being in issue.
+The quorum shall be Unitholders present in person or by proxy either (i) holding or representing at least one tenth in number of the Units for the time being in issue or (ii) being two Unitholders in number.
+The quorum for a meeting shall be determined by the AIFM in its discretion and notified to Unitholders in the notice of the meeting.
 No business shall be transacted at any meeting unless the requisite quorum is present at the commencement of business.